Beef and Cabbage Stir Fry

 Preparation

-1. In a small bowl, combine soy sauce, toasted sesame oil, sriracha, and brown sugar.
-Whisk until well mixed and set aside for later use.
+1. In a small bowl, combine the soy sauce, toasted sesame oil, sriracha, and brown sugar.
+Stir well and set aside to let the flavors marry.

-2. Shred the cabbage and carrots, slice the green onions, mince the garlic, and grate the ginger.
+2. Shred about 4-6 cups of green cabbage, grate 1 cup of carrots, slice your green onions, and mince the garlic.
+Lastly, grate the ginger.

-3. Heat a large skillet over medium heat and add a splash of neutral cooking oil.
-Add the ground beef, garlic, grated ginger, and a pinch of salt and pepper.
-Cook for about 5 minutes until the beef is browned and cooked through.
+3. Heat a skillet over medium heat, add a splash of neutral cooking oil, and toss in the ground beef, garlic, and ginger.
+Season with salt and pepper, cooking until browned, about 5-7 minutes.

 Nutrition